rveciana/BasemapTutorial/docs/utilities.rst

 * Two maps are created, one using the same projection as in the regular grid, and the other with another projection to show how to use the created longitudes and latitudes matrices
 * makegrid is used with the returnxy set to True
     * The first map uses the x and y matrices directly, since is in the same projection.
 As expected, the created points form a regular grid of 30x30
-    * The second map uses the lons and lats matrices, reprojecting them into the new projection using the basemap instance.
+    * The second map uses the lons and lats matrices, re-projecting them into the new projection using the basemap instance.
 The scatter shows that in the new projection, the grid is not regular

 .. _maskoceans: